iRobot Roomba i3 Robot Vacuum Review

 No

-The iRobot Roomba i3 EVO's in-app features are pretty comprehensive.
-After a cleaning session, the vacuum produces a map of the area it covered that you can see in the companion app.
+The iRobot Roomba i3 EVO's in-app features are comprehensive.
+After a cleaning session, the vacuum produces a map of the covered area, which you can see in the companion app.
 You can then use this in-app map to label rooms, add area dividers, and customize cleaning settings for different areas.
 The app also allows you to start a cleaning session, send the vacuum back to its dock, make a cleaning schedule, view the cleaning history and battery status, and access app updates and push notifications.
 It's also compatible with Alexa and Google Home devices, meaning you can control it with voice commands.
-Otherwise, the robot has buttons on top that allow you to use it without an internet connection.
+Otherwise, the robot has buttons on top that allow you to use it without a network connection.